 Hybrids can also impact the medium duty truck fleet, which is now heavily populated with diesel engines.
-For example, road testing of diesel hybrids in FedEx trucks recently began, with fuel economy benefits of 33 percent claimed.71 On the other hand, there appears to be limits to the fuel economy benefits of hybrid engines in large vehicles; for example, the fuel savings in hybrid buses might only be in the 10 percent range.72
+For example, road testing of diesel hybrids in FedEx trucks recently began, with fuel economy benefits of 33 percent claimed.
+On the other hand, there appears to be limits to the fuel economy benefits of hybrid engines in large vehicles; for example, the fuel savings in hybrid buses might only be in the 10 percent range.
+The property of the savings in the savings

 On the distant horizon, innovations in aircraft design may result in large fuel economy improvements.
-For example, a 25 to 50 percent fuel efficiency improvement may be possible with a new, blended wing aircraft.73 Such benefits would require the purchase of entirely new equipment, requiring a decade or more for significant market penetration.
+For example, a 25 to 50 percent fuel efficiency improvement may be possible with a new, blended wing aircraft.
+Such benefits would require the purchase of entirely new equipment, requiring a decade or more for significant market penetration.
 Innovations for major liquid fuel savings for trains and ships may exist but are not widely publicized.